 Create a one page slide or an email calling out your achievements.
 Remind them of the objective and the impact it's made and give credit where it's due (people love recognition).

-Make it a habit share good news this year.
+Make it a habit share good news.

 If you invest just a little time now with these five key account management tips you will get a big head start on your goals, understand what you need to achieve and make an impact.